Kwabena-Manu/CalAIder/frontend/CalAIder-frontend/README.md

 **For Popup:**
 1. Right-click extension icon → "Inspect popup"
-2. Opens DevTools for popup UI
+2. Opens DevTools for pop-up UI

 **For Background Service Worker:**
 1. Go to `chrome://extensions`